blechschmidt/massdns/README.md

   -b  --bindto           Bind to IP address and port.
 (Default: 0.0.0.0:0) -c  --resolve-count    Number of resolves for a name before giving up.
 (Default: 50)
       --drop-user        User to drop privileges to when running as root.
-(Default: nobody) --finalstats       Write final stats to STDERR when done.
-      --flush            Flush the output file whenever a response was received.
+(Default: nobody) --flush            Flush the output file whenever a response was received.
   -h  --help             Show this help.
   -i  --interval         Interval in milliseconds to wait between multiple resolves of the same
                          domain.
 (Default: 500)
   -l  --error-log        Error log file path.
+(Default: /dev/stderr)
-(Default: /dev/stderr) -n  --norecurse        Use non-recursive queries.
+      --norecurse        Use non-recursive queries.
 Useful for DNS cache snooping.
   -o  --output           Flags for output formatting.
       --predictable      Use resolvers incrementally.
 Useful for resolver tests.
       --processes        Number of processes to be used for resolving.
 (Default: 1)